 Dover is an incredibly special place.
 It is special because it manages to combine high levels of academic achievement with an all-pervading emphasis on service to others, environmental stewardship, teamwork and leadership.
 It is also special because there never seems to be a moment when something isn’t happening.
-There is a feeling of extraordinary vibrancy, dynamism, warmth and fun, and it is worth noting that much of what you will see as you walk around the campus is student-driven.
+There is a feeling of extraordinary vibrancy, dynamism, warmth and fun, and it is worth noting that much of what you will see as you explore this website or walk around our campus on a visit is student-driven.

 At the root of everything we do is our mission—to make education a force to unite people, nations and cultures for peace and a sustainable future.
 Unlike many schools our mission isn’t limited to a concern for success at an individual level, important though such a thing is.
 It is fundamentally concerned with giving young people the tools so that they feel able to take responsibility for shaping a better world.
 After all, many of the problems the world faces now are serious and complicated, and to address these problems bright young minds are needed.
-For more than forty years UWCSEA has sought to help develop ethical young people with a bias for action who will go on to have a positive impact on society.
+For nearly 50 years, UWCSEA has sought to help develop ethical young people with a bias for action who will go on to have a positive impact on society.

 The individual sections of the website give more in-depth information about the different schools, and I hope that you find these useful.
 However, no website can give a true feel of a school and so I would encourage you, if you have questions, to come to visit us.

 On a daily basis, I see individual and community action that directly addresses the disparities of health, wealth and opportunity in our world.